ListerLab/root_ERS_dichotomy/README.md

 # An environmentally regulated dichotomy in cell lineages of the root

-This repository contains the code associated with:
+This repository contains the code used for the processing and analysis of the single-cell RNA-sequencing datasets presented in our study investigating an environmentally regulated cell state (ERS) across *Arabidopsis thaliana* root cell lineages.

 **Oliva M. et al. (2026).
 An environmentally regulated dichotomy in cell lineages of the root.**

 [Link to publication]

-## Overview

-This repository contains the code used for the processing and analysis of the single-cell and single-nucleus sequencing datasets presented in Oliva et al. (2026), investigating an environmentally regulated cell state (ERS) across *Arabidopsis thaliana* root cell lineages.

-Scripts are organised into `data/`, containing pre-processing and integration workflows used to generate the datasets analysed in the study, and `analyses/`, containing downstream analyses associated with the main and Extended Data figures.

-The correspondence between individual analyses and manuscript figures is detailed in [`analyses/README.md`](analyses/README.md).

 ## Repository structure